Luppino crime family: The Violis and Luppinos

 In February 2020, two of the accused pleaded guilty to the 2018 invasion of Natale Luppino's home; the court heard that they had indeed planned to target Natale Luppino, in addition to his nephew Giuseppe Capobianco.
 Charles Boucher-Savard admitted to having stabbed Capobianco and received a four-year sentence; Natale had also been in the home at the time but was not attacked.
 The second individual, Jonathan Monette, pleaded guilty to conspiracy to commit robbery and was sentenced to one year.
 Four other persons, from Montreal, faced charges of attempted murder for their roles in the conspiracy.

 In November 2021, Domenico Violi was granted day parole.
+In April 2023, Giuseppe Violi was granted day parole; he had taken two anger management classes in prison.